Correlation in formation of $^{8}$Be nuclei and $\alpha$-particles in fragmentation of relativistic nuclei: Introduction

-Earlier, the contribution of $^8$Be and $^9$B decays to the dissociation of few light, middle (Ne, Si) and heavy (Au) nuclei were estimated in a similar way (review \cite{8}).
-Each of these extremely unstable states has low decay energy and lifetime (inversely proportional to the decay width) is several orders higher than the characteristic time of generating reactions.
-They are predicted to be unusually large in size (example in \cite{12}).
+Earlier, the contribution of $^8$Be and $^9$B decays to the dissociation of few light, medium (Ne, Si) and heavy (Au) nuclei were estimated in a similar way (review \cite{ArtemEPJ:2020}).
+Each of these unstable states has extremely low decay energy and lifetime (inversely proportional to the widths) and is several orders higher than the characteristic time of generating reactions.
+They are predicted to be unusually large in size (example in \cite{Schuck:2017}).
 One can assume the presence of these unstable states as virtual components in parent nuclei, which manifest themselves in relativistic fragmentation.
-However, maintaining such universality with an increase in the mass number of nuclei under study seems to be more and more problematic.

-An alternative consists in the $^8$Be formation during the final state interaction of the produced $\alpha$-particles and the subsequent pick-up of accompanying $\alpha$-particles and nucleons with the emission of the necessary $\gamma$-quanta.
-The consequence of such a scenario would be an increase in the $^8$Be yield with a multiplicity of $\alpha$-particles $n_\alpha$ in the event, and possibly $^9$B and HS decaying through $^8$Be.
-The purpose of this study is to identify a possible relationship between the formation of the unstable sates and accompanying multiplicity.
+However, maintaining this universality with the increase of the mass number of nuclei under study seems to be more and more problematic.
+The alternative consists in the $^{8}$Be formation during the final state interaction of the produced $\alpha$-particles and subsequent pick-up of accompanying $\alpha$-particles and nucleons with the necessary $\gamma$-quanta emission.
+The consequence of this scenario would be the increase in the $^{8}$Be yield with the multiplicity of $\alpha$-particles in the event $n_{\alpha}$ and, probably, $^{9}$B and HS decaying through $^{8}$Be.
+The purpose of this study is to identify the relationship between the formation of unstable states and accompanying multiplicity $n_{\alpha}$.

-The smaller the difference between the charges and mass numbers of the parent nucleus and the reconstructed unstable state, the easier they are identified (for example, $^9$Be $\to$ $^8$Be and $^{10}$C $\to$ $^9$B \cite{8}), since the distortions in determining the fragment emission angles, which tend to increase in the transition from track to track, are minimized.
-In addition, in the studied region of invariant masses, the combinatorial background from the accompanying multiplicity is minimized.
-However, this limitation is holding back testing the universality and correlations in the unstable state production and the search for more complex states of this kind.
-NTE layers exposed to heavy nuclei make it possible to radically expand the multiplicity of the studied fragments, which demands to study in practice identification conditions with increasing $n_{\alpha}$.
+The smaller the difference between the charges and mass numbers of the parent nucleus and the reconstructed unstable state, the easier they are identified (for example, $^9$Be $\to$ $^8$Be and $^{10}$C $\to$ $^9$B \cite{ArtemEPJ:2020}), since the distortions are minimized in determining the fragment emission angles which tend to increase in the transition from track to track.
+In addition, the combinatorial background from the accompanying multiplicity is minimized in the studied region of invariant masses.
+However, the above limitation related with multiplicity slows down testing the universality and correlations in the unstable state production as well as search for more complex states of this kind.
+NTE layers exposed to heavy nuclei radically expand the multiplicity of the studied fragments that requires to study identification conditions with increasing $n_{\alpha}$ in practice.